-We provide quarterly family support groups in our Columbia office.
-This quarterly meeting focuses on how to support a family member or friend affected by an eating disorder.
+We provide bi-monthly family support groups in our Columbia office.
+These meetings focus on how to support a family member or friend affected by an eating disorder.

 Follow our blog, sign up for our newsletter and/or contact our office for any additional information on our family support groups.

 All family and loved ones are invited.
 Please contact us before you attend your first family support group.

 You can also email us for more information at firstname.lastname@example.org.

 Here is some information from a previous family support group you may find helpful: Guest Speaker Rick Deise

 Here comments from recent support group family members: